Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 As you would imagine at such a busy airport, there are strict rules governing where it is permitted to wait or drop off passengers.
 There is no stopping on the approach roads to the airport.

-The long-stay car parks for both terminals offer two hours free parking for pickups and drop-offs.
-From the long stay car parks, simply take the free shuttle bus to the terminal.
+The long-stay car parks for both terminals offer two hours of free parking for pickups and drop-offs.
+From the long-stay car parks, simply take the free shuttle bus to the terminal.

 Transfers to and from Gatwick Airport